eeoooue/hons-moorhouse-p/ObsidianVault/00-PDD/Part1/1-02-Objectives.md

 ### Aims

+TODO: simplify

-To create a command line alignment tool capable of performing Multiple Sequence Alignment (MSA) on authentic test cases/data.
+To create an (command line) alignment tool capable of performing Multiple Sequence Alignment (MSA) on authentic test cases/data. (say the goal is speed and quality!)

-To explore, understand and communicate the strengths and weaknesses of a single-state metaheuristic strategy for sequence alignment.
+(To explore, understand and communicate the strengths and weaknesses of a single-state metaheuristic strategy for sequence alignment.

-To consider and discuss whether population-based methods should be favoured over single-state methods in regards to the problem of MSA.
+To consider and discuss whether population-based methods should be favoured over single-state methods in regards to the problem of MSA.)
 #### Performing MSA

 Produce an alignment tool that performs MSA on a set of supplied sequences, conserving the sequence identifiers and biological information of the sequences themselves. **(Sprint 3)**